Friend of the Court

 We are available through email 24-hours a day at email@example.com and by phone at 877-543-2660 or (616) 632-6888, Monday-Friday from 8:00am-4:30pm.
 Case Managers will be available for walk-in appointments on Tuesdays from 8:00am-11:30am and Thursday from 1:00pm-4:00pm.

-We recently made a few changes for child support case managers.
+From time to time, changes are made in our case manager assignments.
 Please know that, even though you might work with someone different, your case manager is fully able to assist you.